luispmoraisc/intercept-requests-js/README.md

 microservice that we can send `Elev.io` requests and cache responses to guarantee that content are showing for our users.
 Basically, we create one layer inside our infrastructure to receive `Elev.io` widget requests, send this request to `Elev.io` API from our back end and save in cache the response.
-There is about 3 years that this product is running without any problems and receive about 200k of users everyday.
+There is about 3 years that this product is running without any problems and gets around 28 million of views every month.

 ## How to contribute